Adityadeb7/School-Website-/README.md

 # School-Website-
-This is my first ever repository about own school website using HTML-Frames
+This is my first ever repository about own school website using HTML-Frames & CSS